datarootsio/databooks/docs/usage/overview.md

 !!! note

-    If a notebook with conflicts (i.e.: not valid JSON/Jupyter) is committed to the repo, `databooks fix` will not consider the file as something to fix - same behavior as `git`.
+    If a notebook with conflicts (thus not valid JSON/Jupyter) is committed to the repo, `databooks fix` will not consider the file as something to fix - same behavior as `git`.

 !!! info "Fun fact"